-- Construction of perpendicular intermediate berms at 100m centre along the downstream berm; - Geotextile and rock protection to areas of observed erosion; and - Use of jute mesh and coir logs to assist in sediment control.
+- Construction of perpendicular small intermediate berms at 100m centre along the downstream berm of the main embankment; - Geotextile and rock protection to areas of observed erosion; and - Use of jute mesh and coir logs to assist in sediment control.

-Various erosion control trials are evident on parts of the outer wall of the TSF.
+Various erosion control trials are evident on parts of the outer wall of the TD.
 Where these trials include solid objects, such as logs or coir rolls it was observed that local increase of water velocity around the objects had led to minor local scouring.

-5.5 Monitoring Bores and Piezometers
+5.6 Monitoring Bores and Piezometers

 Numerous piezometers and monitoring bores have been installed to allow groundwater levels to be monitored.
 The original bore installations (PZH001 to PZH010) were located in areas outside any intended tailings inundation areas.
 Additional bores (PZH011to PZH019) have since been installed around the facility.
+Three additional piezometers were installed in the main embankment in 2022 (numbering to be confirmed).